-Today I'm going to talk a little about my experience with being rejected by agents and publishers.
-To keep it on the professional side I won't name any specific group or give actual text from letters.
-But I figure it has to help someone to know about the process during the submission period.
+Today I'm going to talk a little about my experience with being rejected by literary agents and publishers.
+To keep it on the professional side, I won't name any specific group or give actual text from letters.
+But I figure this could help some writer out there in some way as they face the querying process.

 To give you some stats as of today, 6/29/13: